Ranking Edges by their Impact on the Spectral Complexity of Information Diffusion over Networks: Three empirical case studies reveal structural/dynamical mechanisms that influence the importance of edges

 \section{Three empirical case studies reveal structural/dynamical mechanisms that influence the importance of edges}

 Here, we apply our VNE-based measures for edge importance to three empirical network datasets: (Sec.~\ref{sec:congress_network}) a voting-similarity network for the U.S. Senate, (Sec.~\ref{sec:transit_network}) a multimodal transportation system, and (Sec.~\ref{sec:brain_network}) a multiplex brain network.
 In each empirical network, we will show that the edges that are deemed most important can drastically change by considering different timescale parameters $\beta$.
-In so doing, we will examine the crucial role that is played by the interplay between $\beta$ and some network property: (Sec.~\ref{sec:congress_network}) community structure due to political polarization, (Sec.~\ref{sec:transit_network}) edge weights that encode different speeds along roads and metro lines, and (Sec.~\ref{sec:brain_network}) the strength of coupling between layers of a multiplex network.
+In so doing, we will examine the crucial role that is played by the interplay between $\beta$ and some network property: (Sec.~\ref{sec:congress_network}) community structure due to political polarization, (Sec.~\ref{sec:transit_network}) edge weights that encode different speeds along roads and metro lines, and (Sec.~\ref{sec:brain_network}) the strength of coupling between layers of a multiplex network. {In Sec.~\ref{app:centrality_comparison}, we compare our proposed centrality measure to other edge centralities for these three empirical case studies.}